Your February Horoscope Is Here

 AdvertisementADVERTISEMENT

-The sun enters Pisces February 18 at 11:13 p.m.
-EST, and five days later Mercury also enters Pisces.
+The sun enters Pisces on February 19, and five days later Mercury also enters Pisces.
 Then on the 24th, the Virgo full moon lights up the skies and amps up perfectionist tendencies within all zodiac signs.
 We’d benefit from having more compassion for ourselves and others during this final week of February, as our sensitivities will be at an all-time high.
 Grounding ourselves in nature will be helpful.

 Read your horoscopes for both your sun and rising signs for the most in-depth forecast.